 Indications for NERLYNX:

 Initiate antidiarrheal prophylaxis (loperamide) with the first dose and continue during the first 2 treatment cycles (56 days); after Day 56, titrate to achieve 1–2 bowel movements per day; see full labeling.
 Swallow whole.
 Take with food.
-240mg once daily until disease recurrence or for up to 1 year.
+Early stage: 240mg once daily until disease recurrence or for up to 1 year.
 Dose modifications for adverse reactions: First dose reduction: 200mg/day; Second dose reduction: 160mg/day; Third dose reduction: 120mg/day; discontinue if unable to tolerate 120mg/day.
 Advanced or metastatic: 240mg once daily on Days 1–21 of a 21-day cycle with capecitabine (750mg/m2 twice daily) on Days 1–14 of a 21-day cycle until disease progression or unacceptable toxicity.
 Dose modifications for adverse reactions: First dose reduction: 160mg/day; Second dose reduction: 120mg/day.
 For both: Severe hepatic impairment (Child-Pugh C): reduce initial dose to 80mg.
-Dose modifications for diarrhea, hepatotoxicity, or other general toxicities: see full labeling.
+Dose modifications for diarrhea, hepatotoxicity, or general toxicities: see full labeling.

 Monitor and treat diarrhea as needed; interrupt and reduce subsequent doses if severe diarrhea with dehydration occurs.
-Perform stool cultures as clinically indicated to exclude infectious causes of Grade 3/4 or any grade of diarrhea with complications.
+Perform stool cultures as clinically indicated.
 Measure total bilirubin, AST/ALT, alkaline phosphatase prior to initiation, monthly for the first 3 months, then every 3 months during treatment and as clinically indicated.
-Severe hepatic impairment: reduce dose.
+Severe hepatic impairment: reduce dose (see Adult dose).
 Embryo-fetal toxicity.
-Use effective contraception during therapy and for at least 1 month (females) or 3 months (males) after last dose.
-Pregnancy; exclude status prior to initiation.
-Nursing mothers: not recommended (during and for at least 1 month after last dose).
+Advise to use effective contraception during and for ≥1 month (females of reproductive potential) or 3 months (males w. female partners) after the last dose.
+Pregnancy: exclude status prior to initiation.
+Nursing mothers: not recommended (during and for ≥1 month after the last dose).

-Avoid concomitant PPIs, H2-receptor antagonists, strong or moderate CYP3A4 inhibitors (eg, boceprevir, clarithromycin, cobicistat, conivaptan, danoprevir/ritonavir, diltiazem, elvitegravir/ritonavir, grapefruit juice, idelalisib, indinavir/ritonavir, itraconazole, ketoconazole, lopinavir/ritonavir, nefazodone, nelfinavir, paritaprevir/ritonavir and [ombitasvir and/or dasabuvir], posaconazole, ritonavir, saquinavir/ritonavir, tipranavir/ritonavir, troleandomycin, voriconazole, aprepitant, cimetidine, ciprofloxacin, clotrimazole, crizotinib, cyclosporine, dronedarone, erythromycin, fluconazole, fluvoxamine, imatinib, tofisopam, verapamil), and strong or moderate CYP3A4 inducers (eg, carbamazepine, enzalutamide, mitotane, phenytoin, rifampin, St. John's wort, bosentan, efavirenz, etravirine, modafinil).
+Avoid concomitant PPIs, strong or moderate CYP3A4 inhibitors (eg, ketoconazole, fluconazole), other moderate CYP3A4 and P-gp dual inhibitors (eg, verapamil), strong or moderate CYP3A4 inducers (eg, rifampin), grapefruit products.
+Take ≥2hrs before or 10hrs after H2-receptor antagonists.
 Separate dosing by 3hrs after antacids.
 Increased cardiotoxicity risk with digoxin.
 May inhibit transport of P-gp substrates (eg, dabigatran, fexofenadine).

-Diarrhea, nausea, abdominal pain, fatigue, vomiting, rash, stomatitis, decreased appetite, muscle spasms, dyspepsia, AST/ALT increase, nail disorder, dry skin, abdominal distention, epistaxis, weight decreased, UTI; hepatotoxicity.
+Diarrhea, nausea, abdominal pain, fatigue, vomiting, rash, stomatitis, decreased appetite, muscle spasms, dyspepsia, AST/ALT increased, nail disorder, dry skin, abdominal distention, epistaxis, weight decreased, UTI; hepatotoxicity.
 In combination with capecitabine: also constipation, dizziness, back pain, arthralgia, upper RTI, renal impairment.